b-gyula/liquibase-groovy-dsl/README.md

 **Note:** _The IDE validation and code completion require putting these at the top of the script if you use any of the enum values._

+- Error messages greatly improved: the script name + line and possible elements or parameters added<br>
+  e.g. in case a mistyped "createTable/**column**" in file `changelogs/includerelative/pathinclude1.changelog.groovy`
+  included from `changelogs/common.test.groovy`:<br>
+>  `changeSet includerelative/pathinclude1::1::nvoxland: Unrecognized child element: 'colum' for 'createTable'!
+Valid elements are [column] @changelogs/includerelative/pathinclude1.changelog.groovy:7 @changelogs/common.test.groovy:616`

+instead of:
+> `ChangeSet '1': 'createTable' is not a valid child element of createTable changes`

 - **Converter from XML**: To convert changelog.xml _and all XMLs it includes transitively_ run
-> `java -jar liquibase-groovy-dsl-4.1.0.jar -cp liquibase-core-4.28.0.jar;<liquibase dependencies> <change log xml>` _Known issues: `rollback` and `createProcedure` elements are not converted correctly_
+> `java -jar liquibase-groovy-dsl-4.1.0.jar -cp liquibase-core-4.28.0.jar;<liquibase dependencies> <change log xml>` _Known limitations: `rollback` and `createProcedure` elements are not converted correctly_

 **Breaking changes:**
 - The change [createProcedure](https://docs.liquibase.com/reference-guide/change-types/createprocedure)
-  has 2 disjunct set of properties: `path` + related properties if the procedure text shall be read from a separate file.
-If those are not defined, the SQL is expected to be in the `procedureText` (closure) parameter.
+  has 2 disjunct set of properties:
+  1. `path` + related properties if the procedure text shall be read from a separate file.
+  2. If those are not defined, the SQL is expected to be in the child `procedureText` closure.
      Now calling `createProcedure 'string'` will treat 'string' as the `path` instead of the SQL body as earlier
-- Multiple nested `comment`s are not concatenated (latest wins) in `sql` element ike in other file formats
+- Multiple nested `comment`s are not concatenated (latest wins) in `sql` element like in other file formats
-- `ArgumentSetTwice` exception is thrown, when both `context` and `contextFilter` is set for `include[All]`
+- `ArgumentSetTwice` exception is thrown, when both `context` and `contextFilter` is set for `include` and `includeAll`

 ### March 1, 2025
 Release 4.0.1 adds support for Liquibase 4.31, including new attributes added to Liquibase since